-Depending on whom you talk to, a lifestyle center is either the latest shopping-center format or a new take on an old approach.
+Depending on whom you talk to, a lifestyle center is either the latest shopping center format or a new take on an old approach.
 To some, a lifestyle center is a community center; to others, just a strip mall.

-But despite the variant definitions, everyone agrees on some elements: outdoor venue, upscale image, caters to an upper-income clientele, and designed as a destination for shopping, dining and entertainment.
+But despite the variant definitions, everyone agrees on some elements: outdoor venue, upscale image, caters to an upper-income clientele, and designed as a destination for shopping, dining, and entertainment.

 “We’re seeing an increase in the number of future projects we’re listing,” she says.
-And in early 2004, the ICSC forecast that over the next few years, the gross leasable area (GLA) of lifestyle centers would double from what was then around 33 million s/f.
+And in early 2004, the ICSC forecasted that over the next few years, the gross leasable area (GLA) of lifestyle centers would double from around 33 million s/f.

 “Growth has picked up exponentially recently,” he says.
 Development of lifestyle centers moved more slowly during the 1980s and ’90s because retailers and lenders were skeptical, he says.
-But, clearly, that skepticism is gone.
+But clearly, that skepticism is gone.
 “Now [the centers] have proven they’re even more successful than malls.”

-Lifestyle centers may be one of the hottest shopping concepts around, but it’s not exactly a new idea, says Tom Miles, general manager of The Grove center in Los Angeles.
-Miles explains that back in the 1950s, what we now call lifestyle centers were called “shopping centers,” then “outdoor shopping destinations.”
+Lifestyle centers may be one of the hottest shopping concepts around.
+However, it’s not exactly a new idea, says Tom Miles, general manager of The Grove Center in Los Angeles.
+Miles explains that back in the 1950s, what we now call lifestyle centers were called “shopping centers” and then “outdoor shopping destinations.”

 Then developers took shopping indoors, the enclosed malls of the ’70s.
 Now they’re returning to outdoor shopping environments and calling them lifestyle centers.
 “Developers are giving people what they don’t have,” he says.

 What Shoppers Want?